alankrantas/alankrantas.github.io/README.md

 The viewer can click the nav bar buttons to switch the view content, or go back to the main mode.

-The index page also accepts a `view` URL parameter to switch to a specific view directly, which makes it useful to be linked elsewhere.
+The index page also accepts a `view` URL parameter to switch to a specific view directly (although it's still done in SPA instead of using SvelteKit routing), which makes it useful to be linked elsewhere.

 ### Responsive Layouts

-Each mode may have multiple layout and style adjustments based on different inner widths (`1200`, `992`, `768` and `576` px), using one or multiple following options:
+Each mode may have multiple layout and style adjustments based on different inner widths (`1200`, `992`, `768` and `576` px), utilizing one or multiple of the following approaches:

 1. Svelte template syntax
 2. Pure CSS